SharkieSophie

 Some species of sharks are solitary, whilst others live permanently in large groups...
 Some sharks only form schools or aggregations when they need to find a mate.
 Group-living can aid in "cooperative hunting" or increases a small shark's chances of survival, but sometimes it seems there is more to how groups of sharks form; something more akin to friendship.
 Human beings are social animals; we have extensive networks of family, friends, colleagues... so we are often interested to understand if animals also share our habit for forming relationships.
 It fascinates us, because it allows us to empathise with them on a different level; to feel like we can understand them...
 So we ask, "Do sharks have friends?"

-This elaborate community structure was consistent across several years of sampling - showing the social structure of grey reef sharks is very stable throughout both space and time.
+The elaborate community network of grey reef sharks was consistent across several years of sampling - showing their social structure is very stable throughout both space and time.
 This kind of complexity is as developed as that found in other social animals, like mammals, which are commonly considered more 'intelligent' or 'emotionally advanced' (Papastamatiou et al, 2020).

 "Sharks can display a degree of social complexity traditionally associated more with mammals and birds"